March 26, 2020

 Providing keyword-friendly tags to other content-rich areas of the online retail platform, making tags accessible and, most importantly, clickable for visitors will improve the website's SEO and position on the Search Engine Results Page (SERP).

 The more valuable and accurate a product image tag is, the greater its ability is to appear in search results.
 Since automated tags automatically annotate images that have particular tag categories and reference marks, they can be a great SEO booster.

 Additionally, automatic product tagging reorganizes the internal hierarchical linking system of the website, placing connections on strategically better positions around the web.

 This is especially useful because Google’s AI-based algorithm now understands search context and considers it when ranking results.

-So, customers will find even more related products they like when checking out, adding them to their shopping carts and going away with more products than planned.
+So, customers will find even more related products they like, adding them to their shopping carts and buying more products than initially planned.

 For example, if the shopper is looking for a summer dress, they will be looking at dresses with the “summer dress” tag.
 However, if they are getting ready for the summer, they could probably also use some sandals or t-shirts the system can offer with the tag “summer”.

 They’ve probably only come to your store for the dress, but the auto tagging system is here to remind them to buy other summer items as well.
 Accurate product tags can enable suggesting other relevant summer items, eventually increasing sales figures.